wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 At this point our new cluster should be ready to accept kubernetes services in the normal fashion, using the KUBECONFIG file that was generated during the cluster creation.

+## Known issues / gotchas

+We think the default behaviour for creating load balancers is that ClusterAPI will name the load balancer it creates using the name of the OpenStack project and namespace.
+If you create two clusters in the same project, we've seen that the new cluster will grab the load balancer from the first cluster and break it.
+Until we've a better understanding of this, best to run with one cluster per project.

+Ceph has no tolerance for any mistakes or inconsistencies in names or file paths.
+Unfortunately it usually reports a very generic error message, which could relate to anything from network connectivity to spelling mistakes in ceph keys ...